w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 ## Staking Proxies

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} makes it possible to create accounts having special permissions also called **proxy accounts**.
-For mode details about proxy accounts visit the [dedicated page](./learn-proxies.md) on this wiki.
+For more details about proxy accounts visit the [dedicated page](./learn-proxies.md) on this wiki.

 Proxy accounts are special accounts which can sign